Markada

 Markada (مَرْكَدَة, sometimes Markadah or Margada) is a town in southern al-Hasakah Governorate, northeastern Syria.
 It is the administrative center of the Nahiya Markada consisting of 13 municipalities.
 In the 2004 census, Markada had a population of 2,530.

 The town is divided by the Khabur River.

 History

 Markada succeeded the village of "Makîsîn" (also spelled "Makasîn", "Maykasan" or "Makîs").
 During early Islamic rule (7th–10th centuries), Makisin was a town in the district of Diyar Rabi'a with a bridge that crossed the Khabur River.
 Large quantities of cotton were grown around the site.
-In the late 680s, numerous Christian Taghlib tribesmen were killed in an ambush at Makisin by the Sulaym tribe as part of the long-running Qays–Yaman feud.
+In the late 680s, numerous Arab Taghlib tribesmen were killed in an ambush at Makisin by the Sulaym tribe as part of the long-running Qays–Yaman feud.

 Obadiah the Proselyte visited Makisin in the 12th century and found there a Jewish community and synagogue, which then housed the Codex Sassoon.